Important Things to Know Going Through a Divorce in New Jersey

 When in the Courtroom show respect to the Judge, Court personnel and other counsel.
 I know this sounds remedial; however, the Judge is constantly observing the parties.Do Not Ignore Orders

 Do not ignore a Judge’s Order.
 If you are unhappy with the decision, file a Motion for Reconsideration or/and Appeal.
 Ignored Orders will come back to bite you.Spare Your Children

 Do not tell your children the details of your divorce litigation or use them in any way to get to your spouse.
 Do not alienate your children’s affections towards your spouse.
 Children need to be protected.

 Peter Van Aulen has been a divorce lawyer serving New Jersey for over 23 Years.
-If you have any questions about divorce in New Jersey, call us today at (201) 845-7400 for a free 30 minute in office consultation.
+If you have any questions about divorce in New Jersey, call us today at (201) 845-7400 for a free comprehensive in office consultation.